insightindustry/open-api/docs/index.rst

   * Full Standard Support.
 Where each of the projects listed above fall down is in their support of the entire OpenAPI standard.
-By design, **OpenAPI for Python** supports the entire standard OpenAPI v.3 standard, when programmatically editing an OpenAPI specification in Python, when reading an OpenAPI specification from JSON or YAML, or when writing an OpenAPI specification to JSON or YAML.
+By design, **OpenAPI for Python** supports the entire OpenAPI v.3 standard, when programmatically editing an OpenAPI specification in Python, when reading an OpenAPI specification from JSON or YAML, or when writing an OpenAPI specification to JSON or YAML.
   * Comprehensive Object Model and Consistent API.
 As mentioned, the **OpenAPI for Python**